heavymetalhero/markdown/MarkdownCheatSheet.md

 # Markdown Cheat Sheet

 This cheat sheet will demonstrate Markdown code followed by it's output.
+A lot of places you can use markdown you can also use HTML.
+I don't care for HTML and am not including it in this guide.

 ## Contents
 1. [Headings](#headings)